kubernetes/website/content/en/blog/_posts/0000-00-00-kube-proxy-non-privileged.md

 The `--init-only` flag can be used to perform privileged initialization in an initContainer and run the main container with `NET_ADMIN` capabilities only.
-Installers like `kubeadm` may be altered to use this feature.
+Installers like `kubeadm` will likely be altered to use this feature in the future.